temitayocharles/musicvibe-cicd-project/README.md

-# Ultimate CI/CD DevOps Pipeline
+# MusicVibe CI/CD Platform

-A complete production-grade CI/CD pipeline for deploying a Java Spring Boot application on AWS using Jenkins, Kubernetes, Docker, SonarQube, Nexus, and comprehensive monitoring.
+A complete production-grade CI/CD platform for deploying the MusicVibe application on AWS using Jenkins, Kubernetes, Docker, SonarQube, Nexus, and comprehensive monitoring.

-**Status:** Tested and Working | **Last Updated:** October 25, 2025
+**Status:** Tested and Working | **Last Updated:** October 29, 2025

 ## Table of Contents